 Photo of Bridget standing outside in front of the speaker stage at the 2018 March to the Polls Women’s March Chicago.
 She wears a day-glo vest and speaks into a stenographers mask as she in person live describes the event.

 Extemporaneous descriptions happen off the cuff, needing quick thinking, snap judgements, and confident tone.
 Extemporaneous descriptions are best suited for meetings, lectures, or events with minimal pageantry and can happen in person or virtually.
-Recent extemporaneous events I had the honor of working on include the official YouTube live streams of the 2021 Presidential Inauguration of President Biden and Vice President Harris, as well as the 2020 Democratic National Convention.
+Recent extemporaneous events I had the honor of working on include the 2024 Democratic National Convention (in person), CBS Broadcast of the 2024 CMT Awards, 2023 Microsoft IGNITE and BUILD conferences, as well as the official YouTube live streams of the 2021 Presidential Inauguration of President Biden and Vice President Harris.

 View my portfolio of past event descriptions and examples.